-Let's see a show of hands - How many of you ladies have had an annual comprehensive wellness check?
-If you are like me, you wait until something is terribly amiss before you step foot into a doctors office.
-And if you are like me, you likely engage in all kinds of wellness mind-body treatments - some with real preventative or curative medical value and some that just feel good - because a healthy mind is a healthy body.
-Most of the time.
-Sorry Louise Hay.
-Earlier this month I had multiple visits to various doctors.
-I was feeling a lot off and despite all of my self diagnosis, I don't have a medical degree so I wanted to get checked out.
-As it turns out all is well and good - nothing a little sugar and grain detox and extra sleep couldn't help.
-Nonetheless, I was armed with not only a will to be exceeding well, but a checklist of health points to discuss with my MD.
+Let’s see a show of hands - How many of you ladies have had an annual comprehensive wellness check?
+If you are like me, you wait until something is terribly amiss before you step foot into a doctors office, like last summer when I had crazy chest pains and spent part of a Sunday afternoon in the emergency room - turns out it was agita often caused by too much BBQ and a looming fellowship deadline.
+Nothing a little sugar and grain detox and extra sleep couldn't help.
+And if you are like me, you likely engage in all kinds of wellness mind-body treatments - some with real preventative or curative medical value (hello good night’s sleep, regular exercise and cupping) and some that just feel good (mani-pedis)— because a healthy mind is a healthy body.
+Most of the time this self-care doesn’t leave the theory zone into the practice arena.
+Sorry Louise Hay!
+Thankfully, my genes and good habits have kept me incredibly healthy and well.
+Nonetheless, after that ER visit, I was armed with not only a will to be exceeding well, but a checklist of health points to discuss with my MD.
 After all, it's my body, right?

 Whatever your age, an annual wellness check is a good idea.
 It takes somewhere between 30 minutes to an hour and includes a summary of your and your family’s medical history, a few standard examinations and tests and a thorough discussion regarding your concerns, complaints or generic well-being at your age.
 Your annual health checkup is the best time to tell your doctor about all the aches and cramps that have you awake at night with worry.
 Certain professions and lifestyles might put individuals at specific health risks.
 So you need to go over your general health status thoroughly.
 Mention every little thing out of the ordinary, however silly it might seem.